sheldonhull/sheldonhull.github.io/_posts/2017-05-17-setting-up-influx-db-chronograf-and-grafana-for-the-sql-server-dev.md

 {% endraw %}

 Edit the conf file to add some tags, change default sampling interval and more.
-I'll post another article about setting up telegraf to run as a service in the future so search for more info [POSTS ON TELEGRAF](https://www.sheldonhull.com/search?q=telegraf)
+I'll post another article about setting up telegraf to run as a service in the future so search for more info

 You can also apply the same bat file in the startup directory such as: